GCE Advanced Level in Sri Lanka: Physical science stream

 The Maths stream includes four main subjects: Combined Mathematics, Physics, Chemistry, and Information and Communication Technology (ICT).
 Under the recent syllabus, candidates can choose between Chemistry and ICT, although Combined Mathematics and Physics are mandatory.
 Combined Mathematics is a combination of Pure Mathematics and Applied Mathematics.
 Previously, candidates had to study these two subjects separately, but with the introduction of the Combined Mathematics syllabus, the two subjects were merged and revised.

 The curriculum also includes practical experiments that students are expected to conduct in school laboratories.

 Biological science streams

-The Biological Science stream consists of four subjects: Biology, Chemistry, Physics and Agricultural science.
+The Biological Science stream consists of four subjects: Biology, Chemistry, Physics and Agricultural Science.
 Candidates have the option to choose between Physics and Agricultural Science, while Biology and Chemistry are mandatory.

+The curriculum also includes practical experiments that students are expected to conduct in school laboratories.